On the Volume Conjecture for hyperbolic Dehn-filled $3$-manifolds along the figure-eight knot: Computation of the Reshetikhin-Turaev invariants

 \section{Computation of the Reshetikhin-Turaev invariants}

-If $M$ is the closed $3$-manifold obtained from $S^3$ by doing a $\frac{p}{q}$ Dehn-filling along a knot $K,$ then it can also be obtained by doing a surgery along a framed link $L$ (see Figure \ref{link}) of $k$ components with framings $a_1,\dots, a_k$ coming from the continued fraction expansion of $\frac{p}{q}.$ See eg. \cite[p.273]{R}.
+The main result of this section is Proposition \ref{formula} where we compute the Reshetikhin-Turaev invariants of the closed oriented $3$-manifold obtained by doing a $\frac{p}{q}$ Dehn-surgery along the figure-$8$ knot $K_{4_1}.$ Recall that if $M$ is the $3$-manifold obtained from $S^3$ by doing a $\frac{p}{q}$ Dehn-surgery along a knot $K,$ then it can also be obtained by doing a surgery along a framed link $L$ (see Figure \ref{link}) of $k$ components with framings $a_1,\dots, a_k$ coming from the continued fraction See eg. \cite[p.273]{R}.